 Volatility has also been and still is a major concern for cryptocurrency adoption and its attraction of new investors.
 While many firms have taken a cautious approach, Goldman Sachs Group Inc. to JPMorgan Chase & Co. have already ventured into cryptocurrencies.

-Thus with continued entry, the demand for cryptocurrencies by institutions is increasing opportunities to trade, but probably not for the individual trader given how the markets have been so far this year even with entry of Bitcoin Futures in the end of last year.
+Thus with continued entry, the demand for cryptocurrencies by institutions is increasing opportunities to trade, but probably not for the individual trader given how the markets have been so far this year even with the entry of Bitcoin Futures at the end of last year.

 The report supports the recently commonly held view that institutional momentum is currently building up with continued entry into crypto markets, something that could both propel and sustain prices in future.
 For instance, cryptocurrency prices largely rely on new entrants that push demand higher.

-And even a growth momentum propelled by increased entry of institutional investors may also be constrained by a number of factors.
-For instance, the growth in value that pushes up prices may be delayed in a few more months given the prolonged "natural correction" of the market following massive price surges in end of 2017.
+And even a growth momentum propelled by the increased entry of institutional investors may also be constrained by a number of factors.
+For instance, the growth in value that pushes up prices may be delayed in a few more months given the prolonged "natural correction" of the market following massive price surges at the end of 2017.

 Another factor would be regulation, with regulators keeping a keen eye and at times forcing a cold market -- another wave that discourages growth given recent closing down of some crypto exchanges in places such as China.